• Skip to primary navigation

 • ½ teaspoon salt

-Wet Ingredients
+Wet ingredients

 • 1 ½ cups milk

-• 1 cup pumpkin puree NOT 1 CAN!
+• 1 cup pumpkin puree (NOT 1 CAN!)

 • 2 large eggs

-• 2 tablespoons oil plus extra for cooking
+• 2 tablespoons oil (plus extra for cooking)

 Instructions

-• Mix all dry ingredients in a large bowl.
-Whisk all wet ingredients together in a medium bowl or measuring jug.
+• Whisk all wet ingredients together in a medium bowl or measuring jug.

-• Ladle on about ¼ cup of batter per pancake and cook until bubbles form on top of the batter, around 3 minutes.
+• Heat a griddle or skillet over medium-high heat.
+Brush on a little oil or spray with cooking spray.
+Ladle on about ¼ cup of batter per pancake and cook until bubbles form on top of the batter, around 3 minutes.
 Flip and cook until browned on the bottom as well, another 2 minutes or so.

 • Serve immediately with maple syrup, chopped pecans or whatever you like.
 Alternatively, follow the freezer instructions in the post.